alexjames/buildbreak/cpplang.md

 include everything in the std namespace to the global namespace.
 This can cause naming conflicts.

 Here are alternatives -
-Declare it in the function using it:
+Declare it within the scope of a function:
 ```
 void f()
 {